pattonsgirl/CS1180/05-Methods/README.md

 }
 ```

-- return values from methods
+### Return values from methods

 - methods can return **one** data type
 - int, double, float, String, char - all options
 - must `return` a value of that type when leaving method

 ```
 public static int calcSum (parameters) {